7 Promises from God to Remind Us: He Will Bring Good from the Storms in Our Lives

 4. “Consider it pure joy, my brothers and sisters, whenever you face trials of many kinds, because you know that the testing of your faith produces perseverance.” - James 1:2-3

-God reminds us to choose joy in whatever we face, confident that He is working even through every trial and hard place, to bring us greater endurance.
+God reminds us to choose joy in whatever we face, confident that He is working even though every trial and hard place, to bring us greater endurance.
 We never gain greater strength and spiritual muscles simply by living an “easy” life.
 We can only build deeper faith and perseverance by walking through the hard times that press us more closely into His Presence.

 5. “…Who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves receive from God.
 For just as we share abundantly in the sufferings of Christ, so also our comfort abounds through Christ.” - 2 Corinthians 1:4-5

 Unless we experience difficulty and suffering, we cannot truly help another soul who faces loss and pain.
-It’s only through our own pain and grief, or hardship, that we can have a fuller understanding of what others walk through as well.
+It’s only through our own pain and grief, or hardship, that we can have a fuller understanding of what others walkthrough as well.
 There’s great comfort in knowing that God will use what we have experienced, no matter how difficult, to help someone else.
 Christ Himself suffered and tempted in “all things” so that we’re reminded He truly understands “all” that we walk through in this life.

 6. “But he said to me, "My grace is sufficient for you, for my power is made perfect in weakness."
 Therefore I will boast all the more gladly about my weaknesses, so that Christ's power may rest on me.
 That is why, for Christ's sake, I delight in weaknesses, in insults, in hardships, in persecutions, in difficulties.
 For when I am weak, then I am strong.” - 2 Corinthians 12:9-10